 The term used in Article 26(b) “matter of religion” is synonymous with the term “religion” in Article 25(1).
-It thus includes not only religious belief but also such religious practices and rites as are regarded to be an essential an integral part of religion.
+It thus includes not only religious beliefs but also such religious practices and rites as are regarded to be an essential integral part of religion.

 Right to own property and Administer Property Article 26(c) & (d)

 Clause (c) of Article 26 secures to religious denomination or any section thereof “the right to own and acquire movable and immovable property”.
 Clause (d) further strengthens this right by guaranteeing to the denomination “the right to administer such property in accordance with law”.
 The right contained in Article 26(c) & (d) is distinguishable from the right guaranteed in clause (b) relating to the management of religious affairs.
 While, Article 26(b) guarantees a fundamental right which cannot be taken away except on grounds mentioned under article 25(2), the right contained under Article 26(c) can be regulated by a law made by competent authority and legislature.